 “As a number of faculty from other colleges put it, Cookie has something to say,” said Kristin Horrigan, Marlboro dance professor.
 “I would add that she has found a skillful and nuanced way to say it.
 As a performer, Cookie takes command of the stage, moving with depth of feeling, confidence and a generous spirit that includes the audience.”

 Cookie attributes her development as a dancer to the opportunities Marlboro College provides to think critically about dance, develop her technical abilities in new directions and grow as a performer.
 Like students in other disciplines at Marlboro, she’s followed her own questions with the guidance of faculty.

 “A dance student at Marlboro is not like a dance student anywhere else,” Cookie said.
 “We constantly question why we dance in the way we dance.
 I don’t think that I would have made such a successful piece of choreography had I attended another school.”

 “The personal and deeply investigated nature of Cookie’s work is emblematic of work I have seen from Marlboro students,” said Kristin.
 “Marlboro’s academic program requires students to identify what truly interests them, pursue their own research and dig beneath the surface.
 Students here place value on cultivating their own artistic visions.”

-Cookie will bring “Present Present Present” to the 2012 National College Dance Festival, held on May 25-27, a biennial event showcasing the outstanding quality of choreography and performance created on college and university campuses across the country.
-Besides the thrill of performing at the Kennedy Center in May, Cookie is looking forward to the opportunity to perform her work for a broader audience, including many dance professionals.
-“It sounds like the perfect way to enter into the dance world the week after I graduate.”
+Cookie brought “Present Present Present” to the 2012 National College Dance Festival, held on May 25-27, a biennial event showcasing the outstanding quality of choreography and performance created on college and university campuses across the country.
+Besides the thrill of performing at the Kennedy Center, Cookie enjoyed the opportunity to perform her work for a broader audience, including many dance professionals.
+“It was the perfect way to enter into the dance world the week after I graduate.”